helmo2019/buildmc/docs/api/project.md

 Downloads the dependency from a Git repository.

 **Parameters**:

 - `url: str`: URL to the Git repository
-- `location: str`: Optional.
+- `root: Optional[str]`: Optional.
 Directory in the Git repository which contains `pack.mcmeta`.
-- `checkout: str`: Optional.
-ID of the commit to check out.
+- `checkout: Optional[str]`: Optional.
+SHA1 of the commit to check out.
-- `version_check: bool`: Optional.
-Whether to verify that the dependency is compatible with the project.

 **Examples:**

 ```python
 self.add_dependency('git_lib', 'bundle', True,